Drinfeld realization of quantum twisted affine algebras via braid group: Isomorphism between the two structures

 \subsection{The inverse homomorphism}

 \, To complete the proof of Drinfeld realization we need to establish an isomorphism between the Drinfeld-Jimbo algebra and the Drinfeld new realization.
 There have been several attempts to show the isomorphism in the literature, and all previous proofs only established a homomorphism from one form of the algebra into the other one.
-In this section we will combine our previous approach \cite{J2, ZJ, JZ} together with Beck and Damiani's work to finally settle this long-standing problem and prove the isomorphism between the two forms of the quantum affine algebras in both untwisted and twisted cases.
+In this section we will combine our previous approach \cite{J2, ZJ, JZ} together with Beck's idea of braid groups to finally settle this long-standing problem and prove the isomorphism between the two forms of the quantum affine algebras in both untwisted and twisted cases.

 In order to show there exists an isomorphism between the above two structures, we recall the inverse map of $\Psi$ from Drinfeld realization to twisted quantum affine algebra developed in \cite{ZJ}, where we denoted by $\mathcal{U}_q(\hat{\frak{g}}^{\sigma})$ the Drinfeld realization, which is the associative algebra over the complex field generated by the elements $x_i^{\pm}(k), a_i(l),\, K_i^{\pm1}$ and $\gamma^{\frac{1}{2}}$, where $i\in \{1,\,2,\, \dots, N\}$, $k\in \mathbb{Z}$, and $l\in \mathbb{Z}/\{0\}$, satisfying the relations $(1)-(10)$.